alexirpan/alexirpan.github.io/_posts/2016-02-11-secure-computation.markdown

 with decentralized trust, from Bitcoin to [secure cloud storage](https://css.csail.mit.edu/cryptdb/).
 It's all very interesting, and I'm sure something cool is just around the corner.

+*Thanks to the many who gave comments on drafts of this post.*

 Footnotes
 -----------------------------------------------------------------------